Snaze/ann/README.md

 ### `npm run build` silently fails

-It is reported that `npm run build` can fail on machines with no swap space, which is common in cloud environments.
-If [the symptoms are matching](https://github.com/facebookincubator/create-react-app/issues/1133#issuecomment-264612171), consider adding some swap space to the machine you’re building on, or build the project locally.
+It is reported that `npm run build` can fail on machines with no swap q, which is common in cloud environments.
+If [the symptoms are matching](https://github.com/facebookincubator/create-react-app/issues/1133#issuecomment-264612171), consider adding some swap q to the machine you’re building on, or build the project locally.

 ### `npm run build` fails on Heroku